vaccfr/France-Controller-Pack/README.md

 ### About

-This is the repository for the official controller pack of the French vACC "VATFrance".
+This is the repository for the official controller pack of the French vACC.
 This controller pack groups together up-to-date sector files, settings files, ground & radar view files, and plugins.
 The most up-to-date version can be downloaded directly from the **Euroscope GNG Download Manager**.
 Alternatively, you may find a manually downloadable version over on http://files.aero-gng.com/LFXX.

 ### Dependencies